Dec 18 2007

 This also seems to contradict the point about men not wanting more information.
 Some times you need to know when the information becomes too much.

-5. finance girl said:
+finance girl

 My anecdotal takeaways: Women are very intimidated by investing (if I am discussing $ with a woman, she tends to focus on the budget and cost cutting stuff, and I lose her re: investing).